-As your child transfers to a new year group he / she will be given the opportunity to meet their new class teacher on a number of occasions prior to their transition to a new class / environment.
+As your child transfers to a new year group he / she will be given the opportunity to meet their new class teacher prior to their transition to a new class / environment.

 If your child has particular difficulties in coping with change, additional provision may be made, e.g.